CMMC Certification Assessment

 POA&M validation (where permitted)

-Clear and accurate scoping is critical.
+Clear scoping is critical.
 Over-scoping increases cost and complexity.
-Under-scoping creates risk.
+Under-scoping introduces contractual and certification risk.

 2. Document Review